A Domain Specific Language for Testing Consensus Implementations: Our approach

 \begin{exmp} Change \texttt{Prepare} messages of $p$ to $nil$

 \end{exmp}

 In addition to introducing Byzantine behavior, the DSL allows reordering messages.
 Example~\ref{exmp:reorder} describes three filters.
 (1) The filter drops all \texttt{Prepare} messages of view 0.
-(2) \texttt{PrePrepare} message of view 0 to a process $r$ are stored in a set.
-(3) Messages stored in the set are delivered when a \texttt{PrePrepare} message of view 1 is observed.
+(2) \texttt{PrePrepare} message of view 0 to a replica $r$ are stored in the "reordered" set.
+(3) Messages stored in the "reordered" set are delivered when a \texttt{PrePrepare} message of view 1 is observed.
 Under this scenario, we test for the generic safety property that no two processes decide different values (in the same view).
-Filter 1 ensures that processes move to the next view and filters 2 and 3 ensure that process $r$ receives two different \texttt{PrePrepare} messages.
+Figure~\ref{fig:pbft_reorder} illustrates the corresponding execution.
+In this unit test, Filter 1 ensures that processes move to the next view and filters 2 and 3 ensure that process $r$ receives two different \texttt{PrePrepare} messages.

 \begin{exmp} Reorder the \texttt{PrePrepare} message to process $r$ to the next view.

 \end{exmp}